markdennis2121/Qr-and-Barcode-generator/README.md

-# 📦 QR & Barcode Generator – by Mark Dennis
+# 📦 QR & Barcode Generator – by Mark Dennis V. Manangan

 This Python project allows you to generate both **QR codes** and **Code128 barcodes** from any input string.
 It saves each code as a PNG image and automatically opens it on Windows for quick viewing.